How to Start Building Your Emergency Fund in 2025

 But how do you balance “as much as possible” with “not wanting to be a hermit”?
 You turn to the numbers.

 Let’s start big-picture.
 What percentage of your income should you be aiming to save and invest every month, broadly speaking?
-The minimum (take a deep breath) is around 20%.
+The minimum, in my mind, (take a deep breath) is around 25%.

-While this isn’t going to be realistic for everyone (especially those with high student loan debt and low starting salaries), it’s more realistic than I think we’re willing to collectively acknowledge.
+While this isn’t going to be realistic for many (especially those with high student loan debt or low incomes), it’s more realistic than I think most moderate to high earners realize.
 There’s a clear and distinct difference between, “I can’t save 20% of my income because I have to pay $1,000 toward my grad school loans every month,” and, “I can’t save 20% of my income because I’m living beyond my means.”

 This distinction makes people understandably squeamish, because it can feel like there’s judgment attached to the qualification of “beyond my means.”
 And if you grew up in a house where you watched the adults casually and consistently overextend themselves financially, it’s even more likely that this pattern will appear in your own spending habits.